St. Thomas Aquinas and the Immaculate Conception

 initial conception.

-at the beginning of the article which favour the Immaculate Conception – even
+arguments at the beginning of the article which favour the Immaculate

-cannot have taken place before her animation: 1st – the
+the Blessed Virgin cannot have taken place before her animation: 1st

-sanctification in question is cleansing from Original Sin…but the guilt of sin
+– the sanctification in question is cleansing from Original Sin…but the guilt

 – if the Blessed Virgin had been sanctified before animation she would have